cwervo/cwervo.com/src/writing/quicklook-web.md

 ```
 <div class="caption">Note: this code is basically a modified version of the <a href="https://github.com/GoogleWebComponents/model-viewer/blob/master/src/features/ar.ts#L27-L36"> <code>openIOSARQuickLook</code></a> in <code>&lt;model-viewer&gt;</code></div>

 Yep!
-There's not API for it — all we can do for now is create offscreen HTML elements replicating the structure iOS expects & programmatically click.
+There's no API for it — all we can do for now is create offscreen HTML elements replicating the structure iOS expects & programmatically click.

 ## OS Differences